Published/Last edited or updated: 25th June, 2016

 The old Japanese train has been repainted in what purports to be original colours (it used to be British racing green) and a section of the track has been restored.
 Incidentally, legend has it that the first train to complete the journey on the harrowing line was a train load of “comfort women” for Japanese officers.
 Otherwise the museum exhibits consist of dummy guards and prisoners labouring in the garden and a collection of copies of period photos.

 The highlight is a spectacular trompe l-oeil painted scene taking up the entire centre of the small museum.
 This shows an imaginary – rather Tolkien-esque – railway vista with very effective 3-D rocky cliffs and escarpments.
-You’re allowed to walk on it; go up to the second floor balcony to see the full effect.
+You’re allowed to walk on it; go up to the second floor balcony to see the ...
+Travelfish members only (Full text is around 300 words.)

 Based in Chiang Mai, Mark Ord has been travelling Southeast Asia for over two decades and first crossed paths with Travelfish on Ko Lipe in the early 1990s.